Lukas K. POKORNY

 Lukas K. Pokorny is Professor and Chair of Religious Studies as well as Head of Department.
 He also serves as Director of Studies for Religious Studies and Research representative of the College.
 He was elected Vice President of the Austrian Society of Religious Studies (2019–2025).
 Previously, he served as Vice Dean for Research and International Affairs from 2018–2022).
 He holds an M.A. in Philosophy (2004) and History (2009) (magister philosophiae), Korean Studies (2006) and Religious Studies (2008) (magister), and Advanced Theological Studies (2014) (master of arts), as well as a Ph.D. (doctor philosophiae) in Philosophy (2008).
 He was previously Senior Lecturer in Religious Studies (2013–2016) and Bruce Lecturer in East Asian Religions (2011–2013) at the School of Divinity, History and Philosophy at the University of Aberdeen, U.K. In the spring/summer semester 2019, he was a Distinguished Visiting Professor at the Institute for the Study of Religions at Jagiellonian University in Kraków, Poland.
 From 2013 to 2015 a research grant led him to Stockholm University's Department of Oriental Languages as a Visiting Researcher in East Asian Religions.
 In addition, in summer/autumn 2014 he was Visiting Professor in Religious Studies at the Division of Humanities and Fine Arts at Chaminade University of Honolulu.
 From 2006 to 2010, he was a doctoral and postdoctoral research assistant at the University of Vienna's Department of East Asian Studies.
 He conducted extensive field research in China, Korea, Japan, and Vietnam as well as study and research stays at Yonsei University, Tokai University, Kyoto University, Peking University, and Beijing Language and Culture University.
 He taught at several universities, including the University of Aberdeen, Georg-August University in Göttingen, Chaminade University of Honolulu, Stockholm University, Charles University in Prague, Masaryk University in Brno, Palacký University in Olomouc, Jagiellonian University in Kraków, Comenius University in Bratislava, and Babes-Bolyai University in Cluj-Napoca.

 His present research focuses on religion in Austria/Europe; millenarianism; new religious movements; and alternative religions (esotericism).
-His current publication projects include, among others, an edited volume titled Illuminations and Border Walks/Crossings: Interdisciplinary Perspectives on Religion, Gender, and the End of Life (with Leona Mörth-Nicola and Kerstin Tretina at Brill), a Vienna Journal of East Asian Studies special issue on "Occult East Asia" (with Franz Winter), and the ninth volume of Religion in Austria.
+His current publication projects include, among others, an edited volume titled New Religious Movements in Five Minutes (with Franz Winter; Equinox 2026), a Vienna Journal of East Asian Studies special issue on "Occult East Asia" (with Franz Winter; Brill 2024), the ninth volume of Religion in Austria (Praesens Verlag 2024), and a monograph on Religions of Korea in the Religionen der Menschheit series (Kohlhammer 2026).